linagora-labs/panoramic-dataset-for-person-detection/README.md

-# Panoramic_DataSet
+# Panoramic Database

 This database contains the panoramic images of the work meetings at LINAGORA.

-In addition, this database contains annotations of people on the one hand, on the other hand, it contains annotations of gestures, such as speaking, voting.
+In addition, this database contains annotations of people.

 The database note format is [VocPascal](https://medium.com/towards-artificial-intelligence/understanding-coco-and-pascal-voc-annotations-for-object-detection-bb8ffbbb36e3)